Diagnostic settings in Azure Monitor

 Diagnostic settings can't access Event Hubs resources when virtual networks are enabled.
-You have to enable the Allow trusted Microsoft services to bypass this firewall setting in Event Hub, so that Azure Monitor (Diagnostic Settings) service is granted access to your Event Hubs resources.
+You must enable Allow trusted Microsoft services to bypass this firewall setting in Event Hubs so that the Azure Monitor diagnostic settings service is granted access to your Event Hubs resources.

 Create diagnostic settings

-You can create and edit diagnostic settings using multiple methods.
+You can create and edit diagnostic settings by using multiple methods.

 You can configure diagnostic settings in the Azure portal either from the Azure Monitor menu or from the menu for the resource.

-For a single resource, click Diagnostic settings under Monitor in the resource's menu.
+For a single resource, select Diagnostic settings under Monitoring on the resource's menu.

-For one or more resources, click Diagnostic settings under Settings in the Azure Monitor menu and then click on the resource.
+For one or more resources, select Diagnostic settings under Settings on the Azure Monitor menu and then select the resource.

-For the Activity log, click Activity log in the Azure Monitor menu and then Diagnostic settings.
-Make sure you disable any legacy configuration for the Activity log.
-See Disable existing settings for details.
+For the activity log, select Activity log on the Azure Monitor menu and then select Diagnostic settings.
+Make sure you disable any legacy configuration for the activity log.
+For instructions, see Disable existing settings.

-If no settings exist on the resource you have selected, you are prompted to create a setting.
-Click Add diagnostic setting.
+If no settings exist on the resource you've selected, you're prompted to create a setting.
+Select Add diagnostic setting.

 If there are existing settings on the resource, you see a list of settings already configured.
-Either click Add diagnostic setting to add a new setting or Edit setting to edit an existing one.
+Select Add diagnostic setting to add a new setting.
+Or select Edit setting to edit an existing one.
 Each setting can have no more than one of each of the destination types.